Leaderboard

 Showing content with the highest reputation since 02/19/2024 in all areas

-After having to cancel Quebec trip over Christmas and again in March (was to do new Liskeard - Chibougamau loop this week) with my 16 year old son (as he could legally ride in Quebec this year) - wasn’t going to let a March break pass without something. we had previously cancelled a trip out to Revelstoke over family day weekend as they had a major thaw - so we decide to rebook for Wednesday and Thursday this week. best single day of sledding I’ve ever had.
-Think I’ve even improved from last year!21 points
+1. After having to cancel Quebec trip over Christmas and again in March (was to do new Liskeard - Chibougamau loop this week) with my 16 year old son (as he could legally ride in Quebec this year) - wasn’t going to let a March break pass without something. we had previously cancelled a trip out to Revelstoke over family day weekend as they had a major thaw - so we decide to rebook for Wednesday and Thursday this week. best single day of sledding I’ve ever had.
+Think I’ve even improved from last year!

 20 points

-Met up with friends and introduced to new friends.
+3. Met up with friends and introduced to new friends.
 Driving time from Toronto to Mont Valin approx 12 hours.
 Accommodation was at Destination Mont Valin.
 Had the pleasure to stay one night in the chalet and the remaining nights in the loft.
 Gas pumps at our doorstep 😀 Lunch & Dinner Relais Onatchiway Auberge 31 La Chapelle (closes early on Sunday) Gas (91 octane) at all these locations We also ventured out to the ice cave, that's a must! 😜 Temperature was -20 C and sunny on the first day of riding.
 Crisp and clear riding conditions.
 Second day Temps were around -12 C with overcast and sunny periods and some flurries.
 Third day Temps fluctuated from -14 C to -7 C overcast.
-Covered the entire riding area In 3 days with our group of 8 riding on Polaris and Ski Doo One word - AWESOME17 points
+Covered the entire riding area In 3 days with our group of 8 riding on Polaris and Ski Doo One word - AWESOME

 15 points